top of page

 The voyage, watched for days with anticipation by specialists and citizens alike, ended up being yet another demonstration that Cuba’s energy system operates day to day, without any safety net.
 The Cienfuegos terminal concentrates key infrastructure for the storage and redistribution of LPG to the western part of the country.
 From there, provinces that have gone months without regular service are supplied.

-For thousands of households, obtaining a 10-kilogram cylinder has become an obstacle course with no guarantee of success.
+For thousands of households in Cuba, obtaining a 10-kilogram cylinder has become an obstacle course with no guarantee of success.
 That is why every movement of the Emilia is tracked meticulously.

 Cuba purchases LPG in spot operations, without stable contracts, and depends on regional intermediaries willing to assume risks.
 The shortage of hard currency, a history of nonpayment, and now the tightening of the US sanctions are making it increasingly difficult to close deals, even in the short term.